curbengh/hexo-nofollow/README.md

 This is an updated version of [hexo-autonofollow](https://www.npmjs.com/package/hexo-autonofollow).
 All the options are the same, so you can use this as a drop-in replacement.

 ## Features
-* Add `rel="external nofollow noopener noreferrer"` to all external links, SEO friendly.
+* Add `rel="external nofollow noopener noreferrer"` to all external links for security, privacy and SEO.
+[Read more](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types).
 * Add `target="_blank"`, Open external links in new window or tab.
 This can be disabled, see below.

 Hexo doesn't insert `target="_blank"` to all external links even if you set `external_link: true` (default value) in the _config.yml.